GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Results and Discussion

 \subsection{Effectiveness of \algoname{}}

 Our main results are shown in Table~\ref{tab:main}.
-On average across tasks, \algoname{} improves accuracy for GPT-2 XL, InstructGPT \babbage{} and \curie{} by $9.36$, $4.29$, and $2.36$ percentage points, respectively.
-We perform two-sided hypothesis tests for these improvements by bootstrap with examples and random seeds resampled 100k times~\cite{efron1994introduction}.
-Accuracy for each method is averaged across test data, seeds, and tasks.
-The $p$-values for accuracy improvements for InstructGPT \babbage{} and \curie{} are $0.015$ and $0.011$ respectively, indicating that improvements from \algoname{} are statistically significant at the $p < 0.05$ level (see Fig.~\ref{fig:perf-tasks} for task-level performance).
+On average across tasks, \algoname{} improves accuracy for GPT-2 XL, InstructGPT \babbage{} and \curie{} by $9.36$, $4.29$, and $2.36$ percentage points respectively that is statistically significant at the $p<0.05$ level.\footnote{We perform two-sided hypothesis tests for these improvements by bootstrap with examples and random seeds resampled 100k times~\cite{efron1994introduction}.} Accuracy for each method is averaged across test data, seeds, and tasks.
 Although \curie{} has a smaller margin of improvement compared to \babbage{}, the results on \curie{} display greater stability (see smaller confidence intervals in Table \ref{tab:main}).

-While Fig.~\ref{fig:perf-tasks} reveals that there is considerable variation in accuracy before search as well the improvement margin across tasks, we find that \algoname{} improves performance on \emph{all} tasks for \babbage{} and for all tasks except the two least label-balanced tasks for \curie{} (i.e. all except Tasks 021 and 022).
-We note that this drop in accuracy may be due to the entropy term in our scoring function, which favours instructions that yield predictions with more balanced label distributions.
-Our results also corroborate that, in the Instruction-Only settings, larger InstructGPT models outperform their smaller non-InstructGPT counterparts~\cite{ouyangtraining}.
-We see significant jumps in accuracy on moving from GPT-2 XL to InstructGPT \babbage{} as the underlying model before search, as well as from \babbage{} to \curie.